Huon’s Freshwater Improvement Programme (FIP)

 While there is no empirical evidence of any environmental harm occurring downstream of our existing freshwater facilities attributable to site operations, in early 2019 Huon voluntarily implemented a FIP for all our hatcheries and nursery sites.

 The FIP delivers uniformity of operational requirements across sites, but more importantly, places a cap on discharge limits and site biomass capacities, to reduce the potential for any adverse environmental impacts.
+Key outcomes of the FIP include increasing laboratory sampling tall sites from quarterly to monthly, the introduction of daily onsite field sampling and the introduction of independent macro-invertebrate monitoring.

 Our freshwater sites